Who Needs to Get a Tibet Travel Permit?

 Taiwan tourists do not already have the identity card from China, so they would need to apply for a Tibet travel permit.
 Anyone who is Chinese but does not have a Chinese passport will also need to apply for a travel permit.
 This includes anyone of Chinese descent that lives somewhere other than China.

-•Hong Kong and Macau Residents needs Tibet travel permits
+•Hong Kong and Macau Residents Do not need Tibet travel permits

 Any resident of Hong Kong and Macau will not need to apply for a Tibet travel permit, but they will need to apply for the home return permit.
 The home return permit is also known as the mainland travel permit and it is necessary for these people so that they can return to where they live.
 But never forget that, like China ID holders travelling to Mt.
 Everest and Kailash, all Hongkong People and Macau people also need the "Bian Fang Zheng-border defense permit" which can be applied in PSB in mainland China or in Lhasa.